whole-tale/wt-design-docs/mockups/dataone-integration/README.md

 This interface works for internal testing and development but would be relatively obscure to a real user.
 Because DataONE already has a feature-rich [search tool](https://search.dataone.org) (DataONE Search), it makes a lot of sense to also allow registration of data from within DataONE Search.

-DataONE Search is a client-side JavaScript web application that uses an MVC pattern using Backbone.js.
+DataONE Search is a client-side JavaScript web application that uses an MVC pattern and is implemented with Backbone.js.
 There are two views where it makes sense to add WholeTale & DataONE integration:

 1. The **Catalog**